lennartkerkvliet/statutes/internal-regulations.md

 ## Nomination

+A candidate must be nominated in order to be considered by the General Assembly for a position.
 Full members in good standing have the right to nominate candidates for the positions in the Bureau, auditor and the Committee of Discipline and Arbitrage.

 ## Eligibility

-Every member of a full member organisation can be nominated for a position in the Bureau, auditor, ombudsperson or the Committee of Discipline and Arbitrage.
+Every member of IFLRY can be nominated for a position in the Bureau, auditor, ombudsperson or the Committee of Discipline and Arbitrage.

+### Age
 Bureau members and the ombudsperson must be between 18 and 35 years old when they are appointed.

 ## Incompatibility of functions